 Also, studies suggest that it is easier to convert angry customers to brand advocates than happy ones.
 If someone takes time to contact your team and complain, this means they consider your product necessary.
 If you can resolve their complaints through your prioritization tools, you can convert them to becoming brand advocates.

 While customers are not always right, it is crucial that they feel their opinions matter.
 This is the point of prioritization.
-When customers have listened to their troubles, they feel valued, and they move forward.
+When customers have listened to their troubles, they feel valued and move forward.

 Help in Employee and Customer Retention